Do Cockroaches Make Noise?

 Do Cockroaches Make Noise?
 Overview and Types of Sounds

-In answering “What does a cockroach sound like?” or “What sounds do cockroaches make?” it’s important to note that these sounds are not commonly heard by humans.
+In answering “What does a cockroach sound like?”, it’s important to note that these sounds are not commonly heard by humans.
 The majority of cockroach species are relatively quiet, and their sounds are often drowned out by everyday household noise.

 Cockroach Auditory Capabilities and Human Perception